CAC Certified Coins

 18521530

-Choice $1200 New May 2!
-Better Date.
+Choice $1200 Better Date.
 Original and Lustrous.
 Barber quarter specialists know that the 11-D is a much better date in the series.
 This one is brilliant white with darker speckles more apparent on the reverse.
 It is smooth with no mentionable marks.The coin is decently struck with just star 3 being weaker.
 This is a tough coin to find with CAC endorsement with two in AU55, three in AU58 and just 6 Uncs.

 Barber 25C 1914S Barber 1914-S